sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

 How does this script work?

 The script fetches cpu and memory data from different AWS accounts(source accounts).
-Using this data, It creates a CloudWatch metric in the namespace AWS/ECS with the same name as it was in original account.
+Using this data, It creates a CloudWatch metric in the namespace AWS/ECS with the same name as in the original account.

 Functionality of code snippets of the lambda script has been described below.